-05ES304 FLUID MECHANICS AND L Т Р U5E5504 HYDRAULIC MACHINERY 4 0 0
+05ES304 FLUID MECHANICS AND HYDRAULIC MACHINERY L T Р 0323304 TEOID MECHANICS AND ITT DRAUGIC MACHINERT 4 0 0

-- The physical properties of fluids, fluid pressure and its measurement should be familiarized. - To derive the equation of conservation of mass and its application. - To solve problems of fluid kinematics and dynamics specifically flow through pipes and open channel flow. - Important concepts like continuity equation, Bernoulli's equation should be familiarized and their applications to various problems are discussed. - To study the performance of Turbines, Radial flow, Reaction turbines and governing of turbines. - To study the characteristics of centrifugal pumps and reciprocating pumps.
+- To understand the physical properties of fluids, fluid pressure and its measurement. - To derive the equation of conservation of mass and its application. - To solve problems of fluid kinematics and dynamics specifically flow through pipes and open channel flow. - To use important concepts of continuity equation, Bernoulli's equation and apply the same to problems. - To study the performance of Turbines, Radial flow, Reaction turbines and governing of turbines. - To study the characteristics of Centrifugal pumps and reciprocating pumps.